-In measuring the Company's performance with respect to these financial metrics under the 2020 Annual Bonus Plan, the Compensation Committee, had in its sole discretion, the authority to make equitable adjustments in recognition of unusual or non-recurring events affecting the Company or its financial statements.
-No such adjustments were made for 2020.
+In measuring the Company's performance with respect to these financial metrics under the 2021 Annual Bonus Plan, the Compensation Committee had, in its sole discretion, the authority to make equitable adjustments in recognition of unusual or non-recurring events affecting the Company or its financial statements.
+No such adjustments were made for 2021.

-The threshold, target and maximum performance goals, the weighting for the performance metrics, and the payout rate for the 2020 annual bonus, as well as actual fiscal 2020 performance, are as follows (dollars in thousands):
+The threshold, target and maximum performance goals, the weighting for the performance metrics, and the payout rate for the 2021 annual bonus, as well as actual fiscal 2021 performance, are as follows (dollars in thousands):

-2020 Performance Metric (weighting) Threshold Target Maximum] Fiscal 2020 Actual Pre-tax income (75%) \$ 240,736 \$ 264,685 \$ 316,911 \$ 367,849 Homes closed (25%) 8,000 8,400 9,400 9,339 Annual bonus payout rate 50 % 100 % , D 200 % 197.8%
+2021 Performance Metric (weighting) Threshold Target Maximum Fiscal 2021 Actual Pre-tax income (75%) \$ 316,064 \$ 373,648 \$ 421,899 \$ 542,775 Homes closed (25%) 9,000 9,200 9,800 10,442 Annual bonus payout rate 50 % 100 % , D 200 % 200%

-For 2020, both the pre-tax income and home closings exceeded targets, resulting in an annual bonus amount earned by the NEOs at 197.8% of the preestablished target bonus amounts.
-The 2020 payout reflects the Company's continued expansion into new markets, strong absorption pace for home closings, strong wholesale business, consistent gross margins, strong pre-tax net income as a percentage of revenues and an overall positive business climate.
+For 2021, both the pre-tax income and home closings exceeded targets, resulting in an annual bonus amount earned by the NEOs at 200% of the preestablished target bonus amounts.
+The 2021 payout reflects the Company's continued expansion into new markets, strong absorption pace for home closings, strong wholesale business, consistent gross margins, strong pre-tax net income as a percentage of revenues and an overall positive business climate.

-2020 LTI Program
+2021 LTI Program

-The long-term incentives granted by the Compensation Committee for 2020 were designed to provide our NEOs longer-term incentive opportunities that are competitive with our general industry and homebuilder peer groups and reflect our overall executive compensation philosophy of aligning pay with performance.
-The 2020 LTI provided for 80% of the target value to be awarded in performance share units (PSUs) and 20% of the target value to be awarded in time-based RSUs with a three year cliff vest.
-The target 2020 LTI dollar value was set by the Compensation Committee at 3.0x base salary for Mr. E. Lipar, 1.75x base salary for Mr. Snider, 1.5x base salary for Mr. Merdian, and 0.75x base salary for Mr. J. Lipar and Ms. Eaton.
-The RSUs and PSUs were valued at \$59.81 (the closing stock price of our common stock on March 13, 2020, the last business day prior to the March 15, 2020 grant date).
+The long-term incentives granted by the Compensation Committee for 2021 were designed to provide our NEOs longer-term incentive opportunities that are competitive with our general industry and homebuilder peer groups and reflect our overall executive compensation philosophy of aligning pay with performance.
+The 2021 LTI provided for 80% of the target value to be awarded in performance share units (PSUs) and 20% of the target value to be awarded in time-based RSUs with a three year cliff vest.
+The target 2021 LTI dollar value was set by the Compensation Committee at 3.4x base salary for Mr. E. Lipar, 1.9x base salary for Mr. Snider, 1.8x base salary for Mr. Merdian, 0.80x base salary for Mr. J. Lipar and 0.90x base salary for Ms. Eaton.
+The RSUs and PSUs were valued at \$141.00 (the closing stock price of our common stock on the March 15, 2021 grant date).

-The 2020 LTI RSU and PSU grants to our NEOs were approved by the Compensation Committee under our stockholder approved 2013 Incentive Plan.
+The 2021 LTI RSU and PSU grants to our NEOs were approved by the Compensation Committee under our stockholder approved 2013 Incentive Plan.
 The RSU grant agreements provide for three-year cliff vesting.
-The 2020 PSU award agreements provide for cliff vesting at the conclusion of the three-year performance period if threshold performance levels are achieved.
+The 2021 PSU award agreements provide for cliff vesting at the conclusion of the three-year performance period if threshold performance levels are achieved.

 Under the terms of the Annual Bonus Plan and the 2013 Incentive Plan, the Compensation Committee has unilateral discretion and authority to eliminate or reduce, or increase, any award that would otherwise be payable to a participant in recognition of unusual or non-recurring events affecting the Company or its financial statements, or otherwise.
-For example, in measuring the Company's performance with respect to its LTI financial metrics under the 2013 Incentive Plan for the 2018 - 2020 LTI period, the Compensation Committee exercised its discretion (i) to exclude the financial impact of the 45L tax credits recorded in 2020 which reduced the 2018 LTI PSU payout to 188.4% of target and (ii) after taking into account the Company's extraordinary 2020 performance in light of the COVID-19 pandemic, to increase the 2018 LTI PSU payout to 200% of target.
+For example, in measuring the Company's performance with respect to its LTI financial metrics under the 2013 Incentive Plan for the 2019 - 2021 LTI period, the Compensation Committee exercised its discretion to exclude the financial impact of the 45L tax credits recorded during this period as this did not impact the 2019 LTI PSU payout.